Creating an Order

 createOrder Example

-The orderDetailsCallback callback and its corresponding createOrder method should follow the format:
+The orderDetailsCallback callback and its corresponding createOrder method should be formatted like the example below:

 new window.GoCartSDK.Button({